kingralph33/docker-react-ts-tailwinds-vite-template/README.md

-### Template for React, Typescript, Tailwinds CSS, and Vite projects
+### Template for Docker, React, Typescript, Tailwinds CSS, and Vite projects

 ---

--   Use Yarn v2 PnP
+-   Using Yarn v2 PnP